carneliansearch/carneliansearch.com/src/insights/a-truly-global-search.md

 date: 2021-01-17T20:54:27.275Z
 case_study:
   is_case_study: true
-  introduction:
+  introduction: "Carnelian Search worked with the board of Langham Partnership in
-    "Carnelian Search worked with the board of Langham Partnership in their search for a new International Director.
+    their search for a new International Director.
 It was a privilege to work with this inspiring and mission-minded group of people. "
   quote: "Without the expert help of Carnelian Search and Allan Beckett in
-    particular, we at Langham Partnership would not have found our new International Director, Tayo Arikawe.
-We are so grateful to Allan and his team for their skill, careful listening, wise advice and prayerful concern for our needs.
-From the very beginning of the process our Search Committee was supported and guided through the process at every step.
-Even when we made the difficult decision to put our search on hold for a few months due to COVID 19, Allan was always responsive, understanding, helpful and supportive.
-Having a large interview panel from six different countries and seven time zones made the arrangement of interview times a big challenge, and it was met each time with patience and good humour.
+    particular, we at Langham Partnership would not have found our new International Director, Tayo Arikawe...
+From the very beginning of the process our Search Committee was supported and guided through the process at every step...
 There is nothing I would change about the way that the search unfolded through each stage and I wholeheartedly recommend Carnelian Search to other organisations in a similar situation. "
   attribution: Jill McGilvray - Chair, International Council, Langham Partnership
   img: /assets/img/jill-headshots-026-edit_websize.png
 ---